-- Immediately provide internet technology (IT) support to allow for external communication. - Establish communications between laptops, printers, etc. - Create email account for liaison staff and external stakeholders to exchange information. - Set up virtual conferences for official meetings and communication sharing. - Create email account to share information between JIC and Liaison.
+- Immediately provide internet technology (IT) support to allow for external communication. - Establish communications between laptops, printers, etc. - Create an email account for liaison staff and external involved parties to exchange information. - Set up virtual conferences for official meetings and communication sharing. - Create an email account to share information between JIC and Liaison.